 In addition to finishing dental school and becoming licensed to practice dentistry in Pakistan, I also had significant experience as a dentist in Pakistan before coming to the USA, for which I am very thankful.
 I completed one year as a House Officer at the XXXX College of Dentistry, where I treated many patients.
 I also worked at The XXXX Clinic in Peshawar, Pakistan caring for general dentistry patients.
 This has resulted in my thinking globally about dentistry, the underserved, and the importance of international missions in dentistry.
 In Pakistan, there is great need and suffering, the memory I will always carry with me, constantly spurring me forward in dentistry and making significant contributions to dentistry in Pakistan and here in the USA.

 Ever since I was a little boy, my mother told me she dreamed I would become a doctor.
-My mother and father were impoverished, and I was one of 6 children.
+My parents were impoverished, and I was one of 6 children.
 There were very few legitimate doctors in the village where I grew up—most who claimed to be doctors were quack doctors with little-to-no formal education.
-Growing up in Pakistan, where poor people have very little access to health care resources, is the single most prominent reason I chose to give my life to dentistry.
+Growing up in Pakistan, where poor people have very little access to healthcare resources, is the single most prominent reason I chose to give my life to dentistry.
 It was not until the day my brother became very ill that I saw a real doctor when my uncle drove my entire family to a hospital in the nearest large city.
-After learning about the health care professions as I got older, I gravitated towards dentistry because I enjoyed the challenge.
+After learning about the healthcare professions as I got older, I gravitated towards dentistry because I enjoyed the challenge.
 Another factor was that my older sister had many problems with her teeth, which also helped me think of dentists as incredibly heroic.

 I hope to be selected because of my capacity and desire to help the underserved for the balance of my professional life as a dentist, not only here in America but also by serving on medical/dental missions, returning to Pakistan to help some of the most underserved people in the world, for several weeks each year.
 Pakistan has been filling up with refugees from neighboring Afghanistan for some time now.
 Most of them speak Pashto, one of two of my native languages, the other being Urdu.